Financial Aid

 Appeal Process

-A student who believes his/her failure to meet SAP standards was due to extenuating circumstances beyond his/her control may appeal in writing to the Appeals Committee.
+A student who believes their failure to meet SAP standards was due to extenuating circumstances beyond their control may appeal in writing to the Appeals Committee.
 Some examples of extenuating circumstances are:

 - A student's serious illness or accident